12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

 #12: Cedar Dog House With Built-In Feeding Station

-Okay, so you know that moment when your golden is standing at the back door, tail going a million miles a minute, and you’re just thinking — where does this dog even belong out here?
+You know that feeling when you’re standing at the back door and your golden is standing there wagging his tail a million miles a minute and you’re thinking, “Where in the heck does this dog belong out here?”

 This.
 This is where.

-This cedar wood dog house is giving full-on Pinterest farmhouse energy, and honestly it looks better than some outdoor furniture I’ve seen on people’s actual patios.
+I feel like this cedar wood dog house is just filled with Pinterest farmhouse energy and it looks better than some of the outdoor furniture I’ve seen on people’s actual patios.

-The wood planks are stacked vertically on the walls and laid in a classic shingle pattern on the roof — that contrast is doing a lot of heavy lifting here.
-And the built-in feeding station on the left side holds two stainless steel bowls, which means food and water live right at the door.
-No more random bowls tipping over in the grass.
+Planks are stacked on the walls and on the roof (in the shingle pattern) and I think it’s helping.
+Plus the built in feeding station on the left side has 2 stainless bowls so the food and water is always at the door.
+No more random bowls in the grass.

-The whole thing sits on small wooden feet to keep moisture from warping the base.
-That’s a small detail that saves you a lot of headaches down the road.
+The whole thing sits on little wooden feet so it doesn’t warp the base.
+Tiny detail that will save you lots of headaches.

-The elevated floor keeps your pup dry, the roof pitch sheds rain, and the open doorframe means even a chunky golden slides right in — no crawling, no squeezing.
+But the raised floor keeps the dog out of the water, the pitch on the roof keeps the rain out, and the open door lets even a chunky golden in — no crawling, no squeezing.

 📸 Photo credit: Instagram @beity.lb